dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

     After installing `eslint`, you need to initalize your `.eslintrc` configuration file using `eslint --init`.
 More details about configurations can be found in the [config docs](http://eslint.org/docs/user-guide/configuring).

     Below is an example of a potential `eslintrc` file.
+You probably already have one set up!

         module.exports = {
         "extends": "airbnb",